 I really love working on custom homes, and I hope to bring all the knowledge of sustainable building into my designs.

 Thank-you, Robbie for sharing your story with us!
 We're so proud of your success, and can't wait to see you launch your own architectural design firm.

 Have questions about Herzing's Sustainable Architecture Program?

-This diploma program runs for 24 months, and includes a guaranteed 13-week internship.
-Training is offered in English and French, at the Herzing College Montreal campus.
+The Sustainable Architecture diploma program runs for 24 months, and includes a 13-week internship.
+Training is offered in English and French at the Herzing College Montreal campus.

 Sustainable Architecture training includes in-depth instruction on AutoCAD software, the principles of architectural design, and the latest approaches to "green" construction for residential, commercial, and industrial buildings.